-The management assessed that the fair value of Overdrafts approximate their carrying amounts largely due to the short-term maturities
+The management assessed that the fair value of Overdrafts approximate their carrying amounts largely due to the short-term maturities of these instruments.

 (viii) Other Assets

 Other assets represent monetary assets which usually has a short recycle period and as such the fair values of these balances approximate their carrying amount.